Highly Migratory Species

 All recreationally landed bluefin tuna, billfish (marlin, sailfish, swordfish and roundscale spearfish), and sharks (except spiny dogfish) must be tagged before being removed from the boat and reported by vessel owners to a reporting station.

 A tag is provided for each completed catch card and the angler is required to place this tag around the tail of the fish before removing it from the vessel.
 Sharks caught from shore must be tagged before removal from the point of landing.
 Boats cannot be pulled from the water until the tag is in place.
-For information on obtaining tags, call the Department of Natural Resources at 410-213-1531.
+For information on obtaining tags, call the department at 410-213-1531.

 Catch cards and tags are available at the following reporting stations: